 Most often, fiddle leaf figs grow new leaves from the top.
 Buds develop from the plant’s center stem and are initially small and closed with a brown casing before unfurling into a light green leaf.
 As new leaves grow, these casings dry and fall away.

 The fact that fiddle leaves grow new leaves from the top gives them their signature and much-loved “lollipop” shape.
 In perfect health, the Ficus lyrata can put on quite a bit of height in the course of a year.
 New leaves should be strong, dark green, and devoid of brown spots.

 On occasion, your fiddle leaf fig may see new growth at its base.
 This is no cause for concern.
 However, to avoid having your fiddle leaf expend unnecessary energy on off-shoots, prune or pinch them off so it can redirect its attention to its top leaves.

-Better yet, let your plant grow to a size appropriate for propagating your fiddle leaf fig. That way, your fiddle leaf fig didn’t produce its wayward leaves for nothing.
-Do, however, attend to this before they get too large and turn the stem of your Ficus woody and unaesthetic.
+Better yet, let your plant grow to a size appropriate for propagating your fiddle leaf fig. That way, your plant isn’t producing its wayward leaves for nothing.
+Do, however, attend to this before your fiddle leaf fig gets too large and turn the stem of your Ficus woody and unaesthetic.

 What happens if you cut the top off a fiddle leaf fig?